FutureKit/FutureKit/README.md

 A Swift based Future/Promises Library for IOS and OS X.

+Note - FutureKit is going exclusivly Swift 2.0 only!

+There is still a Swift 1.2 branch that I will keep around.
+But - FutureKit's use of generics pushed swift 1.2 to the limits in a few places.
+And it's just too hard to keep fixing for the edge cases.

+Swift 2.0 has fixed most of the issues we had with generics!
+Plus the error handling integration makes FutureKit easier than ever.

 FutureKit is a Swift implementation of Futures and Promises, but modified specifically for iOS/OSX programmers.
 You can ready the wikipedia article here: http://en.wikipedia.org/wiki/Futures_and_promises

 FutureKit uses Swift generic classes, to allow you to easily deal with asynchronous/multi-threaded issues when coding for iOS or OSX.

-FutureKit is heading for beta!

-We are almost feature complete.
-The Cancellation strategy looks finalized.
-Still some additional test coverage to finish.

-Feel free to try it out.
-I'm hoping to have a few sub-frameworks for adding FutureKit extensions to a few other Swift libraries (AlamoFire, Haneke) soon also.

 - is 100% Swift.
-It ONLY currently supports Swift 1.2 and XCode 6.3.
-No Swift 1.1 support.
-I have currently only been testing using iOS 8.0+.
-The plan will be to fix compatibility issues with iOS 7.0.
-But I wouldn’t be surprised if things break every know and then.
-If you find a problem - submit an issue please!
+It ONLY currently supports Swift 2.0 and XCode 7.
+Swift 1.2 branch wont be supported anymore.
+(Too many issues with generics made swift 1.2 less than perfect)  We are also only supporting iOS 8.0+ and OSX 10.x.

 - is type safe.
 It uses Swift Generics classes that can automatically infer the type you wish to return from asynchronous logic.
 And supports all Swift types (Both 'Any' types, and 'AnyObject/NSObject' types!)